bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 1. **If we just run a program, how can the OS make sure that the program doesn't do anything that we don't want it to do?**
 2. **When a process is running, how OS stops it from running and switch to another process (time sharing)?**

+###### Problem 1: Restricted Operations

+Running directly on the CPU is very fast, but very risky.
+What if the process wishes to perform some kind of restricted operation, such as issuing an I/O request to a disk, or gaining access to more system resources such as CPU or memory?

+**Crux: A process must be able to perform I/O and some other restricted operations, but without giving the process complete control over the system.
+How can the OS and hardware work together to do so?**

+> [!NOTE] > Protected Control Transfer

+Hardware assists the OS by providing different modes of execution.

+In **user mode**, Applications does not have full access to hardware resources.
+In **kernel mode**, the OS has access to the full resources of the machine.

+**Special instructions** to **trap** into the kernel and **return-from-trap** back to **user mode** programs are also provided, as well as instructions that allows the OS to tell the hardware where the **trap table** resides in memory.

+**Special instructions and user mode explained by example:**
+Example Scenario: User program is running on our computer that wants to write data to a file.
+**The application itself cannot directly access the disk(a hardware resource)** because it is running in a user-mode which has restricted privileges.

+And this is how trap and trap table comes into play:

+1. **User program request a services to write to a disk (calls system function (system call)).**
+2. **Trap instruction is triggered:** system call to a trap: **0x80 (in x86) or svc (in ARM)** this trap instruction causes the hardware to:
+   - **Save the current state of the user program (program counter, registers)**
+   - Switch the CPU to **kernel mode** granting the OS full control of the system.
+   - Use the **trap number** provided by the instruction to look up the corresponding handler in trap table.

+###### Problem 2: Switching between Processes (context-switching)